Amsterdam-Beer, Bikes- Let’s Gogh!

 🚋 The Getting-Around Bit

 Metro Line 52 (Noord/Zuidlijn) Highlight: Start at Centraal Station, ride Metro 52 south.
 Get off at stops, walk around, then hop back on.
+This will be our core route through the city.

 Rokin: Kalverstraat & Dam Square, also an easy walk to Jordaan.